tomhrr/paws/README.md

 for sending mail (mail that is not for Slack will be passed off to the `fallback_sendmail` command).
 After that, run `paws-receive` to pull new messages from Slack into the configured maildirs.
+`paws-send-queued' should also be run periodically, in order to resend messages that have been queued due to temporary problems.

 ### Receivers